Born to Do It: Music and lyrics

 Born to Do It merges smooth-soul over cascades of glistening keyboards, circling guitars, and sophisticated rhythms.
 The album merges current R&B vocal stylings and UK garage beats, creating a "pristine and immaculate" album.
 Ernest Hardy of Rolling Stone described the album as composed of electro-rouged beats of two-step garage, which Hardy compared to that of Teddy Riley and Timbaland; however, Hardy stated the album was also different from Rileys and Timbalands due to the album's ability to strike balance between traditional pop and R&B, using modern production flash as the bridge.
 The album's music contains acoustic guitars and prominently placed strings, layered just so over the insistent thump of beats and bass, even in the ballads.

 The album's lyrical content focuses on themes of romance, the complexities of relationships, and clubbing.
-The album was noted for a range of lyrical themes from "the kind of sappy fare that lovesick teenagers play for one another late at night over the phone" to more self-conscious songs such as "Booty Man."
-David's vocals were described as "creamy" by Ernest Hardy of Rolling Stone who continued to describe his vocals has giving "texture", stating the David sounded like a boy becoming a "smooth" man.
+The album was noted for a range of lyrical themes from "the kind of sappy fare that lovesick teenagers play for one another late at night over the phone" to more self-consciously risque songs such as "Booty Man."
+David's vocals were described as "creamy" by Ernest Hardy of Rolling Stone who continued to describe his vocals as giving "texture", stating that David sounded like a boy becoming a "smooth" man.
 David's vocals were seen as being able to "flutter" over the album's "stuttering beats" and "race ahead of those same beats while still keeping time."